live-clones/pybtex/docs/source/api/plugins.rst

 There is also an additional entry point called ``pybtex.database.output.suffixes``.
-It is used for registering bibliography formats for specific file suffixes (like BibTeX for ``.bib``).
+It is used for registering bibliography formats for specific file suffixes (like BibTeX for :file:`.bib` files).

-For example, a JSON input plugin for Pybtex could use these entry points:
+For example, a JSON input plugin could use these entry points:

 .. sourcecode:: ini